 Antiques & Vintage stores

 Tompkins Square Park

 Sunrise Mart is a Japanese supermarket and community center located in the East Village.
 With reasonable pricing, they sell fresh Asian food products such as Tofu, Natto, lunch boxes, other Japanese grocery, and cosmetic products.
 A bulletin board inside the store serves for information exchange among the Japanese community also.
 East Village is also popular for affordable dining.
 The surrounding streets are lined with numerous restaurants and bars serving creative cuisines.

-While East Village is proud of its diverse culture, Japanese eateries have dominated St.Mark Place.
+While East Village is proud of its diverse culture, Japanese eateries have dominated St.Mark Place and are local favorites.
 Fresh made Japanese bread and sweets can be found at Panya Bakery at a reasonable price.
-Japanese Izakaya and noodle places such as Village Yokocho and Soba-Ya are local favorites.

 Veniero's Pastry is a local favorite for Italian bread and pastries since 1894, famous for its traditional Italian confections including one of the popular New York staples, cheesecakes.